 The Aloha Isle Refreshments is home to the all-important Dole Whip.
 Started by the DOLE company (most famous for its pineapple production in Hawaii), this creamy pineapple treat has become a crowd favorite, not only at Hawaii’s Dole Plantation but also at all of the Disney parks.

-Plus, there are so many different ways to eat a Dole Whip: plain, swirled with vanilla, mixed with raspberry, or as part of a Dole pineapple float.
-Plus, it’s a great dessert for everyone in the family!
+There are so many different ways to eat a Dole Whip: plain, swirled with vanilla, mixed with raspberry, or as part of a Dole pineapple float.
+It’s a great dessert for everyone in the family!
 It’s perfect for kids looking for sweet treats and adults trying to cool down.
 And, as a surprise added bonus, it’s vegan too!

 Worst Counter Service Magic Kingdom Restaurants